scottalbany/jquery-task/README.md

 # jquery-task
-Simple TODO List using jQuery to pull data from JSON-P and prepend new tasks (no storage) + Bootstrapped + Validation + Web Server Not Required
+Simple TODO List using jQuery to pull data from JSON-P and prepend new tasks (no storage) + Bootstrapped + Validation + Web Server Not Required | Prepared for A&F